sjentsch/lsjDocs/Ch15/Ch15_FactorAnalysis_4.rst

 We can also check how α or ω can be improved if a specific item is dropped from the scale.
 For example, α would increase to 0.72 and ω to 0.74 if we dropped item A1.
-Thit is not a big increase, so probably not worth doing.
+This is not a big increase, so probably not worth doing.

 The process of calculating and checking scale statistics (α and ω) is the same for all the other scales, and they all had similar reliability estimates